jonathanmeaney-lmk/globale_store/TESTING.md

   - On sporadic occasions, processed orders are duplicated in the system.
 The reason for this is that the webhook on Stripe creates the order before allowing the regular process to handle it, and then the regular process is completed.
 The reason for this is still unknown but solving the webhook issue was not possible within the time contraints for the MVP version.
   - It seems the webhooks for both development and deployment versions are linked, as a webhook is sent to both versions regardless of which version the order was processed in.
   - Having consulted with tutors and my colleagues on Slack, I tried several solutions, such as increasing the while loop attempt in the webhook handler and disabling the webhook endpoint for the development version of the project.
-However the problem still persists, but only happend very occasionally.
+However the problem still persists, but only happens occasionally.
   - Temporary solution for this MVP version:
     - In order to improve UX, I have disabled the webhook posting the user's profile to the order form data when the webhook handles the order.
-This means the order created by the webhook will not appear in the user's order history, which would be extremely poor UX.
-Only the order that was created by the regular process will be added to the user's order history, and not the order created by the webhook.
+This means the duplicated order created by the webhook will not appear in the user's order history, which would be extremely poor UX.
+Only the order that was created by the regular process will be added to the user's order history.
-    - As such, the duplicated orders will only appear in the Django admin database and the admin user can easily spot them as they will have the exact same amount and same timestamp.
+    - As such, the duplicated orders will only appear in the Django admin database and the admin user can easily spot them as they will have the exact same details and same timestamp.
     - The only downfall of having disabled the webhook posting the user's profile to the order form data when the webhook handles the order:
       - In the rare case that the webhook handler solely creates the order (for example, when a user closes the checkout page before the order process is completed), it means that this order will not be posted to the logged in user's order history.
       - Although the user will still receive the confirmation email, so they will not be left in doubt as to whether the order has been completed.